-- MARUDHARA GRAMIN BANK, JODHPUR (RAJ.) ("the bank"), which comprise the Balance Sheet as on March 31, 2023, the Statement of Profit and Loss Account and the Statement of Cash Flow for the year then ended, and notes to financial statements including a summary of significant accounting policies and other explanatory information in which are included returns for the year ended on that date of 27 (Twenty Seven) branches audited by us and 467 (Four hundred and sixty seven) Branches audited by Branch Auditors.
+- 1. We have audited the standalone financial statements of Rajasthan Marudhara Gramin Bank, Jodhpur (RAJ.) ("the bank"), which comprise the Balance Sheet as on March 31, 2024, the Statement of Profit and Loss Account and the Statement of Cash Flow for the year then ended, and notes to financial statements including a summary of significant accounting policies and other explanatory information in which are included returns for the year ended on that date of 26 (Twenty Six) branches audited by us and 422 (Four hundred and twenty two) Branches audited by Branch Auditors.
 The branches audited by us and those audited by other auditors have been selected as per the guidelines issued to the bank by Reserve Bank of India and NABARD.
-Also incorporated in the Balance Sheet, the Statement of Profit and Loss and the statement of Cash Flow are the returns from 249 (Two hundred and forty-nine) branches which have not been subjected to audit.
-These unaudited Branches account for 21.22 per cent of advances, 38.13 per cent of deposits, 40.54 per cent of total income and 35.57 per cent of total expenses. - 2.
-In our opinion, and to the best of our information and according to the explanation given to us, the aforesaid standalone financial statements, give the information required by the Banking Regulation Act, 1949 and NABARD guidelines in the manner so required for bank and are in conformity with the accounting principles generally accepted in India, and: - (a) The Balance Sheet, read with the notes thereon is a full and fair Balance Sheet containing all the necessary particulars, is properly drawn up so as to exhibit a true and fair view of state of affairs of the bank as at 31.03.2023; and - (b) The Profit and Loss Account, read with the notes thereon shows true balance of profit; and - (c) The Cash Flow Statement gives a true and fair view of the cash year ended on that date.
+Also incorporated in the Balance Sheet, the Statement of Profit and Loss and the statement of Cash Flow are the returns from 268 (Two hundred and sixty eight) branches which have not been subjected to audit.
+These unaudited Branches account for 24.93 per cent of advances, 28.07 per cent of deposits, 35.52 per cent of total income and 29.99 per cent of total expenses. - 2.
+In our opinion, and to the best of our information and according to the explanation given to us, the aforesaid standalone financial statements, give the information required by the Banking Regulation Act, 1949 and NABARD guidelines in the manner so required for bank and are in conformity with the accounting principles generally accepted in India, and: - (a) The Balance Sheet, read with the notes thereon is a full and fair Balance Sheet containing all the necessary particulars, is properly drawn up so as to exhibit a true and fair view of state of affairs of the bank as at 31.03.2024; and - (b) The Profit and Loss Account, read with the notes thereon shows true balance of profit; and

+(c) The Cash Flow Statement gives a true and fair view of the cash flows for the year ended on that date.

-3. Basis for Opinion
+Basis for Opinion

-We conducted our audit in accordance with the standards on Auditing (SAs) issued by ICAI.
+3. We conducted our audit in accordance with the standards on Auditing (SAs) issued by ICAI.
 Our responsibilities under those standards are further described in the auditor's responsibility for the audit of financial statement section of our report.
 We are independent of the bank in accordance with the code of ethics issued by the Institute of Chartered Accountants of India together with ethical requirements that are relevant to our audit of financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements and code of ethics.
 We believe that the audit evidence which we have obtained, is sufficient and appropriate to provide a basis for our opinion.